thesmith4734/CodingExercises/README.md

 # Coding Exercises
 This repo contains several projects to use for practice and to demonstrate python (or other langauge) development skills

+Fork this repo and develop + commit the solution to your newly forked repo.

 ## Exercises

 * [ETL exercise](https://github.com/CodingExercises/CodingExercises/tree/main/etl_example_exercise)